jadonk/make-things-book/Definitions_and_lessons.rst

 hypothesis, experimentation and communication, science seeks to better understand causality.

+.. _lessons-science:

 Lessons
 ~~~~~~~

--  If it is not possible to device an experiment in an attempt to prove
+-  If it is not possible to devise an experiment in an attempt to prove
-   a theory is wrong, then it cannot be proven right.
+   a theory is wrong, then it isn't a good scientific theory.

+.. _thought-engineering:

 Engineering
 -----------

-.. _definition-1:
+.. _definition-engineering:

 Definition
 ~~~~~~~~~~